Causes of the Great Depression: Population dynamics

 In 1939, prominent economist Alvin Hansen discussed the decline in population growth in relation to the Depression.

 The same idea was discussed in a 1978 journal article by Clarence Barber, an economist at the University of Manitoba.
 Using "a form of the Harrod model" to analyze the Depression, Barber states:

 Barber says, while there is "no clear evidence" of a decline in "the rate of growth of productivity" during the 1920s, there is "clear evidence" the population growth rate began to decline during that same period.
 He argues the decline in population growth rate may have caused a decline in "the natural rate of growth" which was significant enough to cause a serious depression.

 Barber says a decline in the population growth rate is likely to affect the demand for housing, and claims this is apparently what happened during the 1920s.
 He concludes:

 The decline in housing construction that can be attributed to demographics has been estimated to range from 28% in 1933 to 38% in 1940.

 Among the causes of the decline in the population growth rate during the 1920s were a declining birth rate after 1910 and reduced immigration.
 The decline in immigration was largely the result of legislation in the 1920s placing greater restrictions on immigration.
 In 1921, Congress passed the Emergency Quota Act, followed by the Immigration Act of 1924.

 Factors that majorly contributed to the failing of the economy since 1925, was a decrease in both residential and non-residential buildings being constructed.
 It was the debt as a result of the war, fewer families being formed, and an imbalance of mortgage payments and loans in 1928–29, that mainly contributed to the decline in the number of houses being built.
 This caused the population growth rate to decelerate.
 Though non-residential units continued to be built "at a high rate throughout the decade", the demand for such units was actually very low.

 Role of economic policy

 Calvin Coolidge (1923–29)

-There is an ongoing debate between historians as to what extent President Calvin Coolidge's laissez-faire hands-off attitude has contributed to the Great Depression.
-Despite a growing rate of bank failures he did not heed voices that predicted the lack of banking regulation as potentially dangerous.
+There is an ongoing debate between historians as to what extent President Calvin Coolidge's laissez-faire hands-off attitude contributed to the Great Depression.
+Despite a growing rate of bank failures, he did not heed voices that predicted the lack of banking regulation as potentially dangerous.
 He did not listen to members of Congress warning that stock speculation had gone too far and he ignored criticisms that workers did not participate sufficiently in the prosperity of the Roaring Twenties.